ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 The academic expectations are more or less listed above, but most importantly, we expect a committed and full integration in our group and an idea of a project that matches our agenda.

-If you are interested in spending some time with us, [contact us](/#contact) with the following information and materials: brief proposal (1-2 pages) aligned with our group, CV, desired time period of the stay, and funding scheme.
+If you are interested in spending some time with us, [contact us](/#contact) with the following information and materials: brief proposal (1 page) aligned with our group, CV, desired time period of the stay, and information on the funding scheme that you plan to use to facilitate the visit.

-Unfortunately, NUS does not have funding schemes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, foreign government schemes, or other funding programmes.
+Unfortunately, NUS does not have funding programmes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, their project budgets, foreign government schemes, or other funding streams.

 Visiting scholars who are students need to be enrolled at NUS as [non-graduating students](https://www.nus.edu.sg/registrar/academic-information-policies/non-graduating), which will organise their residence permit in Singapore for longer stays.